gemini3d/gemini3d/README.md

 GEMINI `*.m` scripts require EITHER:

-* GNU Octave &ge; 4.0
+* GNU Octave &ge; 4.0:  Note that GNU Octave plotting is unreliable in general for any program.
+Matlab is recommended.
 * Matlab &ge; R2007b

 Note that only the essential scripts needed to setup a simple example, and plot the results are included in the main GEMINI respository.
 A separate repository has been created for more involved examples.

 ### Document generation